mike-pfk/Ugolind/index.md

 		<div class="container">
 			<!-- Start first slide -->
 			<div class="da-slide">
-				<h2 class="fittext2">Playing For Kicks</h2>
+				<h2 class="fittext2">Ugolind</h2>
-				<h4>Classic Covers</h4>
+				<h4>Les an</h4>
-				<p>Playing for Kicks play songs you know and love from the Cure to Nena and The Killers to Earth Wind and Fire.
+				<p>Donkeys play songs you know and love from the Cure to Nena and The Killers to Earth Wind and Fire.
 There's something for everyone and you're sure to have a great night.</p>
 				<!-- <a href="#" class="da-link button">Read more</a> -->
 				<div class="da-img">
 					<img src="{{ site.baseurl }}/assets/images/Band pic4.jpg" alt="Band Photo 4" width="320">